wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ### Setting up Database network interfaces.
 * Make sure that `assethost` is present in the inventory file with the correct `ansible_host` (and `ip` values if required)
 * Make sure that `cassandra_network_interface` is set to the name of the network interface on which the kubenodes should talk to cassandra and on which the cassandra nodes should communicate among each other.
 Run `ip addr` on one of the cassandra nodes to determine the network interface names, and which networks they correspond to.
-For example, if you set up the cassandra nodes via virt-manager, then the interface will be named `enp1s0`.
+In Ubuntu 22.04 for example, interface names are predictable and individualized, eg. `enp41s0`.
-* Similarly `elasticsearch_network_interface` and `minio_network_interface`
-  should be set to the network interface names you want elasticsearch and minio to communicate with kubernetes with, as well.
+* Similarly `elasticsearch_network_interface` and `minio_network_interface` should be set to the network interface names you want elasticsearch and minio to communicate with kubernetes with, as well.

 ### Configuring Restund